Understand and minimize your exposure to seismic risk with the help of Partner’s engineering and seismic team.

-The ASTM E2026-16a Standard Guide for Seismic Risk Assessment of Buildings, published by ASTM International, defines common terminology used in assessments, and identifies levels of assessment which allows clients and consultants to effectively communicate objectives and scopes of work.
+The ASTM E2026-16a Standard Guide for Seismic Risk Assessment of Buildings, published by ASTM International, defines common terminology used in assessments and identifies levels of assessment that allow clients and consultants to effectively communicate objectives and scopes of work.
 The Guide describes at least three to four levels of assessment for the evaluation of:

 Probable Maximum Loss Assessment

-Probable Maximum Loss assessments provide a statistical estimate of building damage based on user-defined risk tolerances.
+Probable Maximum Loss assessments, also known as PMLs, provide a statistical estimate of building damage based on user-defined risk tolerances.
 The assessment can be incorporated into more complex assessment of seismic risks, or can be used to screen for properties at increased risk of significant seismic damage.
 Most PML assessments are performed in accordance with ASTM E2557 Standard Practice for Probable Maximum Loss (PML) Evaluations for Earthquake Due Diligence Assessments based on Level 0 or Level 1 criteria as discussed in ASTM E2026.